drugs for the cure for distemper?

 Misdiagnosis, miseducation, a lack of treatment, inadequate, or inappropriate treatment has historically created barriers and slowed the development of effective solutions to the disease.
-Even today the needs of affected animals often go unrecognized until the disease reaches the nervous stage and the distressed behavior and/or impaired functional state of the animal is more obvious and less responsive to treatment.
+Even today the needs of affected animals often go unrecognised until the disease reaches the nervous stage and the distressed behaviour and/or impaired functional state of the animal is more obvious and less responsive to treatment.

 Research and funding for the most part have focused on preventative vaccination rather than on finding a cure for distemper.